Autism: Social–emotional reciprocity

 Common early signs of autism include little or no babbling in infancy.
-Difficulties may also be apparent in traditional forms of reciprocal social interaction, such as games like peek-a-boo or pat-a-cake, as well as in shared attention to objects of interest.
+Difficulties may also be apparent in traditional forms of reciprocal social interaction, such as games like peek-a-boo or pat-a-cake, as well as in shared attention to objects of interest; this may distinguish autistic from non-autistic infants.

 Historically, autistic children were said to be delayed in developing a theory of mind, and the empathizing–systemizing theory proposed that while autistic people may have compassion (affective empathy) for others with similar autistic traits, they often have limited, though not necessarily absent, cognitive empathy.
-This may present as social naïvety, lower-than-average intuitive perception of the meaning or utility of body language, social reciprocity, or social expectations, including the habitus, social cues, and certain aspects of sarcasm, which to some degree may be influenced by co-occurring alexithymia.
+This may present as social naïvety, lower-than-average intuitive perception of the meaning or utility of body language, social reciprocity, or social expectations, including the habitus, social cues, and certain aspects of sarcasm, which to some degree may be influenced by alexithymia.
+A 2019 meta-analysis found that alexithymia commonly co-occurs in autism (49.93%) and infrequently in neurotypicals (4.89%); the random effects risk ratio (6.50) was statistically significant (p<0.001).

 Recent research has increasingly questioned these earlier interpretations, as the double empathy problem theory (2012) proposes that misunderstandings arise mutually between autistic and non-autistic people, rather than solely from autistic deficits in empathy or social cognition.
 This perspective has contributed to a growing recognition that autistic behavior and communication may reflect different, rather than deficient, social behavior and communication styles.
 Autistic interests and conversational styles are often characterized by a strong focus on specific topics, a phenomenon known as monotropism.